Swetha-anbazhagan/JAVA_DS_Module-6/Ex4-Evaluation-of-nature of resultant matrrix.md

 ```
 /*
 Program to ind the nature of resultant matrrix.
-Developed by: Abinaya a
+Developed by: Swetha A
-RegisterNumber:212223040003
+RegisterNumber:21222404343
 */
 import java.util.Scanner;